wavefrontHQ/opentelemetry-examples/java-metric-example/README.md

 collector.

 **WARNING:** This app uses internal OpenTelemetry packages for creating exponential histograms.
 It should not be used in the production setting.
 Follow this [PR](https://github.com/open-telemetry/opentelemetry-java/pull/4472) for a public API.

 ### Prerequisites

-* A Tanzu Observability by Wavefront account, which gives you access to a cluster.
+* A VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) account, which gives you access to a cluster.
-    If you don’t have a cluster, [sign up for a free trial](https://tanzu.vmware.com/observability-trial).
+    If you don’t have a cluster, [sign up for a free trial](https://www.vmware.com/products/aria-operations-for-applications.html).
 * Clone the [OpenTelemetry Examples](https://github.com/wavefrontHQ/opentelemetry-examples) repository.
 * Install the Docker platform.
 You’ll run the Wavefront proxy on Docker for this tutorial.
 * Install the Wavefront proxy on Docker.